UTEL-UIUC/gtfs_segments/paper/paper.md

 ## Calculating stop spacing summary statistics

-In discussions about stop spacings, it is common to report statistical metrics such as means and medians.
-These metrics help compare spacings between different agencies or track changes within an agency over time.
-At a network level, weighted mean and median values are provided in addition to providing measures of standard deviation and quantiles.
-The following weightings (as outlined by @devunuri2023bus) are used:
+ Discussions about stop spacings, commonly include statistical metrics such as means and medians, used to spacings between different agencies or track changes within an agency over time. `gtfs_segments` can produce weighted mean, median, and standard deviations for an agency, using different weighting systems (e.g., weighting segments by the number of times a bus traverses it or the number of routes that include it) as outlined by @devunuri2023bus.
+For each route, `gtfs_segments` can give metrics such as mean spacing, headways, speeds, number of buses in operation and route lengths.

-- Segment-weighted: All segments receive an equal weight.
-- Route-weighted: Segments are weighted by the number of routes that they are part of.
-- Traversal-weighted: Each segment is weighted by the number of times a bus traverses the segment in the schedule.

-At a route level, we provide average values for stop spacings, bus spacings, headways, speeds, number of buses in operation, route lengths and journey times for all routes.

 # Acknowledgments